jondot/awesome-react-native/README.md

 - [Programming React Native](https://leanpub.com/programming-react-native) - (Free) An in-depth React Native book that you should read after a you've done a couple tutorials of the many out there.
 - [React Native Animation Book](http://browniefed.com/react-native-animation-book/) - (Free) React Native Animation

+Books - for sale.
+- [React Native In Action](https://www.manning.com/books/react-native-in-action) - Learn how to build applications using React Native from the ground up

 ## Videos

 Assortment of conference and training videos.